 Formative assessment is the checkup your students need to stay on track.
 If done frequently, teachers benefit from the knowledge of adjusting teaching practices to the needs of their students.
 Keep reading to get the lowdown on this essential teaching and learning practice.

-The definition for formative assessment has been refined many times throughout the years.
+The definition of formative assessment has been refined many times throughout the years.
 Formative assessment is a deliberate and continuing practice teachers use to measure student learning.
 This practice uses evidence and data to inform instructional decisions.
 Students should be a part of the learning process to take ownership of their learning.
 Formative assessment should include:

 While formative assessment happens frequently, summative assessment happens at the end of a unit of study.
 Summative assessment measures learning after it has been completed.
 There is typically a standardization of assessment (i.e. exams) and measures a collection of learning goals.